molnarg/node-http2/README.md

 Logging is turned off by default.
 To turn it on, set the `HTTP2_LOG` environment variable to `fatal`, `error`, `warn`, `info`, `debug` or `trace` (the logging level).
-Log output is in JSON format, and can be pretty printed using the [bunyan][7] command line tool.
+Log output is in JSON format, and can be pretty printed using the bunyan command line tool.

 For example, running the test client with debug level logging output: